 or save it to an HTML document.
 The path is also displayed on the

-Note: Mozilla based browsers are not supported and will require an Internet Explorer plug-in.
+map in ArcFM Viewer.
+IMPORTANT: Mozilla based browsers are not supported and requires an Internet Explorer plug-in.

 - Click Clear to clear the fields on the Direction Search tab and the path displayed in the map.
 You may also click the Remove Location Graphics button on the ArcFM Address Tools toolbar to remove results from the map.